 However, I’m not all together convinced that this demographic is accurate, as most of the categories Nielsen outlines only have a range of a few points.
 For instance, saying that the most likely social media user is from New England is based on a ranking of 102, but the ranking for the least likely users in West South Central Americans is just 5 points less!
 Likewise, for gender, females ranked at 103 and males ranked at 96… It doesn’t seem like these are such stark differences, but it’s interesting none the less to see who is edging who out.
 Maybe the males will make a social media comeback based on this report!

-This post was first published by Meredith L. Eaton on March Communications blog, PR Nonsense, and may be viewed here.
+This post was first published by Meredith L. Eaton on March Communications blog, PR Nonsense.